BaherFawzy/Admin-controller/README.md

 # Admin-Controller
 # it is a mini program to help system admins who use Linux in general and specially beginners.

-# User-Admin-TUI
+# User-Admin-GUI
-A comprehensive Text-based User Interface (TUI) for managing user accounts and groups on Linux systems.
+A comprehensive Graphical User Interface (GUI) for managing user accounts and groups on Linux systems.
 This project enhances system administration by providing an interactive, user-friendly interface for managing common administrative tasks.
 ## Features

 ### User Management